The Importance of Great Leadership (cannot be overstated)

 Laura Minzes is Associate Vice President of Historic Sites, Indiana State Museum and Historic Sites Corporation and a proud member of the SHA Class of 2005.

 Posted on March 14, 2017, in Change, community, community engagement, History, Leadership, Museums, Relevance, Seminar for Historical Administration, SHA, Sustainability and tagged Big Picture Thinker, Characteristics of a leader, Class of 2005, Communication Skills, Humility, Indiana State Museum, Indianapolis, integrity, leadership, Passion.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Importance of Great Leadership (cannot be overstated).